yliu-cs/IELTS/Write/Exam Practice.md

 ---

+The table presents the proportion of spending on three different aspects in five separate countries in 2002.

+Overall, people in five different countries spent most of money on food, drinks, and tobacco.
+By contrast, expenditures on leisure and education were the lowest for all countries.

+~~The percentage of people spending on food, drinks and tobacco was the highest.~~ People in Ireland and Turkey spent about one-third of their money on ~~them~~**food, drinks and tobacco**.
+And the figures for other three countries were relatively smaller ~~than those two~~, people spent just 15.77 percent of their money on them in Sweden, it was just half of the figure for Turkey.

+Meanwhile, the proportion of people spending on clothing and footwear was significantly lower than those of foods, drinks and tobacco. ~~p~~**P**eople in Italy spent most of their money on them, at 9 percent.
+The figures for Ireland, Spain and Turkey were about 6 percent, and people in Sweden had the lowest percentage of expenditure for clothing and footwear, at just over 5 percent.
+It can also be seen that in terms of the proportion spent on leisure and education, consumers in Turkey spent 4.35 percent, ~~more~~**higher** than those in other countries, and the figures for Italy and Sweden were about 3 percent.
+In Ireland and Spain, the percentages were just around 2 percent, less than half of the figure for Turkey. **(显得和前一段最后一句重复, 换表达)**

+spend ... on <-> paid out for

+**Money spent on clothing and footwear accounted for 9 percent of Italian people's total expenditure** **Consumers in Turkey spent a higher proportion on leisure and education than those in other countries, at 4.35 percent**

+---

 * The diagram below shows how instant noodles are manufactured.
 * Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
   ![[Homework3_1.png]]

+The flow diagram illustrates the whole process of how the instant noddles were produced.

+Overall, there are eight main stage for the instant nooddles were manufactured, with the first

 ---

 * The maps below show an industrial area in the town of Norbiton, and planned future development of the site.
 * Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
   ![[Homework3_2.png]]
+---

+* Some people who have been successful in society don’t attribute their success to the theoretical knowledge they learned from their university.
+* Do you agree that theoretical knowledge is not as valuable as expected?